TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-23-tamuctf-2022-quick-mafs.md

 Another automatic binary challenge!
 This time there's more emphasis on `pwn`, specifically ROP.
 We need to solve the challenge 5 times in under 10 minutes, giving us about 2 minutes per solve.

 #### Preliminary Observations
-Decompiling with ghidra, we immediately notice an unsuspicious section of code labelled `gadgets`.
+Decompiling with Ghidra, we immediately notice an unsuspicious section of code labelled `gadgets`.
 This contains loads of arithmetic gadgets.
 Our objective is to set `rax` to a certain value, presumably, using the gadgets we're given here.

 ![](/img/posts/misc/ctf/quick-mafs-1.jpg){.w-100}
 {.center}